 Science Creates is a Bristol-based deep tech ecosystem, supported and backed by successful entrepreneurs that help scientists and engineers accelerate their ideas and build disruptive businesses from scientific discoveries.

-In partnership with the University of Bristol, Science Creates aims to establish Bristol as a global centre for deep tech by combining specialist incubator facilities (Unit DX and DY), a network of strategic partners and a dedicated venture capital fund.
+In partnership with the University of Bristol, Science Creates aims to establish Bristol as a global centre for deep tech by combining specialist incubator facilities, a network of strategic partners and a dedicated venture capital fund.

-In partnership with the University of Bristol and Research England, our two central Bristol incubators, Unit DX and Unit DY, offer 45,000 sq. ft of laboratory, office and event space for deep tech start-ups.
+In partnership with the University of Bristol and Research England, our two central Bristol incubators, located at St Philips and Old Market, offer 45,000 sq. ft of laboratory, office and event space for deep tech start-ups.

-We designed our Unit DX and Unit DY Incubators for scientists and engineers using input from our own experiences working in laboratories.
+We designed our incubator spaces for scientists and engineers using input from our own experiences working in laboratories.
 Our specialist in-house team designed, developed and run the spaces and coordinate our network to provide mentoring, expertise and the resources needed for deep tech innovation and business development.
 Our incubators take no equity.

 The Science Creates Network is made up of our member deep tech companies and our partnerships with local academic institutions, entrepreneurs, investors and strategic service providers.
 As sector specialists, we know that deep tech businesses need the right equipment, mentors and advisors with specific, relevant experience

 “Science Creates brings a new component to the Bristol cluster: Science.
 No longer do science start-ups have to look elsewhere.